-Amazon Inc. hopes to buy BigBasket to gain ground in Indian market
+Amazon Inc. hopes to buy BigBasket to gain ground in the Indian market

-The US based e-commerce firm Amazon Inc. is in talks with hyper-local delivery service provider BigBasket which operates in 25 countries across USA.
-Amazon would like to be part of this fast growing market and so wishes to buy BigBasket, India’s largest online grocery store.
+The US-based e-commerce firm Amazon Inc. is in talks with hyper-local delivery service provider BigBasket which operates in 25 countries across the USA.
+Amazon would like to be part of this fast-growing market and so wishes to buy BigBasket, India’s largest online grocery store.
 The company has been having zooming sales and has reached a break-even point in two.
 Amazon has also been expanding its own online food and grocery sales and wishes to increase product offerings.

 Wow Momo aims to expand to 180 cities and targets 50 stores a year

 Kolkata-based Wow Momo Foods has raised Rs.
 44 crores through a Series-B round led by venture capital firm, Lighthouse Funds.
 The new funding will enable Indian Angel Network (IAN) to partially exit the restaurant chain in about two years.
 IAN is the oldest and largest angel investor group in the country and a founder funder that has helped Wow Foods build a good company.

 Wow, Momo caters to the growing Indian middle class which now has more disposable income and are keen to experiment with new food choices.
 The company will use the funds to expand its presence across the country.
 Wow Momo, which currently has 117 company-owned and operated stores in eight cities, is targeting to have a presence in 180 cities this year.
 It also plans to open 50 stores per year over the next two years.

 PepsiCo launches its Nacho Chip brand – Doritos in India